Eweka01/Eweka01/README.md

 # Hello I'm Osamudiamen Eweka
 <a href="https://www.linkedin.com/in/osamudiamen-eweka-85b3b3261/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>
 ## About Me
 Hi, I'm Osamudiamen Eweka, but you can call me Osas!
 I'm a cybersecurity graduate student at Utica University with a solid foundation in network security, cloud security, and incident response.
-My passion lies in securing hybrid cloud environments and exploring tools like OWASP Amass for attack surface mapping.
-With hands-on experience from internships at LOG(N) Pacific as Cyber Security Support Engineer and a drive for continuous learning, I'm eager to tackle complex challenges and make an impact in the cybersecurity field.
-Let's connect and collaborate!
+My passion lies in securing hybrid cloud environments and exploring tools like, Splunk, Microsoft Sentinel, OWASP Amass for attack surface mapping.
+With hands-on experience from my internship at LOG(N) Pacific as a Cyber Security Support Engineer, where I designed and built a SOC and honeynet in Azure (using live traffic), along with a strong drive for continuous learning, I am eager to tackle complex challenges and make a meaningful impact in the cybersecurity field.
+Let’s connect and collaborate!

 Feel free to connect and collaborate!